The Latest: Senators update plans for Trump Jr., Manafort

-WASHINGTON (AP) -- The Latest on the investigation into Russia's actions in the U.S. election and possible ties to Trump campaign associates (all times EDT):
+WASHINGTON (AP) -- The Latest on the probe into allegations of Russian meddling in the U.S. presidential election (all times local):

 The top Republican and Democrat on the Senate Judiciary Committee are providing more information about the terms of negotiations they're having with President Donald Trump's eldest son and his former campaign chairman.
 The panel is investigating Russia's meddling in the 2016 election.

 Committee chairman Sen. Chuck Grassley, an Iowa Republican, says on Twitter that Donald Trump Jr.'s interview with the panel will be private but "on the record."
 Democrat Sen. Dianne Feinstein of California tweets that Trump Jr. and Paul Manafort will testify in public after private interviews but did not say when.